 1960 Jack Richardson's The Prodigal, about ancient Greece, opens Off-Broadway at the Downtown Theatre and runs there for several months.

 1979 They're Playing Our Song opens on Broadway at the Imperial Theatre.
 The musical, with a book by Neil Simon, is based on the life of composer Marvin Hamlisch and lyricist Carole Bayer Sayer, a real-life composer-lyricist couple at the time.

 1997 Whoopi Goldberg takes over the role of Pseudolus in the Jerry Zaks-directed revival of Stephen Sondheim, Burt Shevelove, and Larry Gelbart's A Funny Thing Happened on the Way to the Forum.
 The previously male role was originally played by Nathan Lane in the revival, and by Zero Mostel in the original 1962 production.

 2002 A Who's Who of Broadway converges on the Minskoff Theatre to salute the late revered drama guru Lee Strasberg and christen a new award in his name.
 Among those at the event: F. Murray Abraham, Brian Stokes Mitchell, Al Pacino, Marlo Thomas, Ellen Burstyn, Celeste Holm, and Patrick Wilson.

 2012 The 2 PM matinee of The Phantom of the Opera marks the Broadway production's 10,000th performance.
-The curtain call celebration includes a note from director Harold Prince read by current Phantom Hugh Panaro, and congratulations from composer Andrew Lloyd Webber and producer Cameron Mackintosh via video feed.
+The curtain call celebration includes a note from director Harold Prince read by Phantom-at-the-time Hugh Panaro, and congratulations from composer Andrew Lloyd Webber and producer Cameron Mackintosh via video feed.